São Paulo (state): Geography

 São Paulo is one of 27 states of Brazil, located southwest of the Southeast Region.
 The state area is 248222.362 km2, most of the north of the Tropic of Capricorn, and the 12th unit of the Brazilian federation in area and the second in the Southeast region, behind only Minas Gerais.
 The state has a relatively high relief, having 85 percent of its surface between three hundred and nine hundred meters above sea level, 8 percent below three hundred meters and 7 percent over nine hundred meters.

 The distance between its north and south end points is 611 km, and 923 km between the east–west extremes.
 The state time zone follows the Brasilia time, which is three hours behind Greenwich Mean Time.
 It is bordered by the states of Minas Gerais to the north and northeast, Paraná to the south, Rio de Janeiro to the east, Mato Grosso do Sul to the west, and the Atlantic Ocean to the southeast.

 The coastline consists of plains below 300 metre, that border the Serra do Mar.
 Located in the Serra da Mantiqueira, Mine Stone, with 2798 metre above sea level, is the highest point the state territory and the fifth in the country.

 São Paulo has its territory divided into 21 watersheds, inserted in three river basin districts, the largest of which is the Paraná, which covers much of the state territory.
 Noteworthy is the Rio Grande, which born in Minas Gerais and join with the Paranaiba River to form the Parana River, which separates São Paulo from Mato Grosso do Sul.

-Two major rivers Paulistas tributaries of the left bank of the Paraná River are the Paranapanema River, which is 930 km long and a natural divider between São Paulo and Paraná in most of its course, and the Tiete River, which has a length of 1136 km and runs through the state territory from southeast to northwest, from its source in Salesópolis, to its mouth in the city of Itapura.
+Two major tributaries of the left bank of the Paraná River are the Paranapanema River, which is 930 km long and a natural divider between São Paulo and Paraná in most of its course, and the Tiete River, which has a length of 1136 km and runs through the state territory from southeast to northwest, from its source in Salesópolis, to its mouth in the city of Itapura.